 It has been just over a year since the completion of our home renovation project.
 The builders are long gone and we have had a good amount of time to test the functionality and aesthetics of the space.
-This post focuses on the design and installation process of our Roma kitchen by, Masterclass Kitchens.
+This post focuses on the design and installation process of our Roma kitchen by, Masterclass Kitchens and includes 23 crucial tips for planning a new kitchen.

 Masterclass Kitchens were involved right from the start.
 Their in-house designers helped us significantly with the planning and layout of the kitchen, as this is where we felt we needed the most guidance.
 Although having worked in interiors for the past 20 years, when it came to planning the finer details of our kitchen layout, I was offered key design advice that proved to be invaluable.
 This included the layout of the cupboards and drawers, advice on what size we should have and where those choices would sit.